ericnewton/many-lives/README.md

 data structures.

-Not all the code is written in a functional style. `for` loops are used in a couple of places, colletions are pre-allocated for size for performance.
+Not all the code is written in a functional style. `for` loops are used in a couple of places, collections are pre-allocated for size for performance.
 Attempts were made to use `rayon` to speed up the algorithm, but it made it (only slightly) slower.
 I was hoping Rust performance would get closer to the top performers, but I was unable to get it there.